The NWMO shares borehole drilling plans with South Bruce CLC

 Later this fall, seismic surveys will be completed that will generate a 3D image of the geology.

-The NWMO completed construction of the access road and drill pad for the first borehole at the end of 2020, and pre-construction for the second borehole wrapped up earlier this year.
+The NWMO completed of the access road and drill pad for the first borehole at the end of 2020, and pre-construction for the second borehole wrapped up earlier this year.

 In a few weeks, the NWMO’s contractor will begin setting up the first borehole site with equipment and services to prepare for drilling.
 This will take about three weeks, and involves installing fencing and lighting at the site, office trailers, and other items such as the drill rig and testing equipment.